OsherDev/Gp2-Convert-Gp3/README.md

 # Gp2-Convert-Gp3
-Covert all the volume from gp2 type to gp3 type
+Covert all the volumes from gp2 type to gp3 type. more performence, costless.